platformsh/platformsh-docs/docs/src/development/submodules.md

 {{< codetabs >}}
 +++
-title=Manual update
+title= Manual update
 +++

-After submodule code updates, redeploying your project isn't always enough for the changes to be applied.
-To make sure your submodules are updated, run the following commands:
+When you amend your submodules' code, make sure your changes are applied by running the following commands before redeploying:

 ```bash
 $ git submodule update --remote [submodule]